Ankit212585/Learning_Backend_node_js/Readme.md

 <!-- What is Express js and why we use Express js  -->

-Express.js is a minimal and flexible web application framework for Node.js.
+Express.js is a minimal and flexible web application and node Js framework for Node.js.
 It provides a robust set of features for building web and mobile applications.
 Express.js simplifies the process of handling HTTP requests and responses, making it easier to create web servers and APIs.
 Here is a brief overview of Express.js:

 <!-- why we use Express js and what is the benifit of exprss js...? -->